orstavik/JoiEvents/docs/1b_EventLoop/7_WhatIs_MicrotaskQueue.md

 # WhatIs: the Microtask Queue?

+> This chapter explains the microtask queue *without* going into the details of Promises.
+The reason for this is that I find it easier to first understand the concept of microtasks and async callbacks in regular JS, and then understand how the browser implements the async callbacks using Promises.

 There are two main queue levels in the browsers:
 1. The event loop with its various and varying macrotask queues.
 2. The microtask queue.